Skip to main content

 You will need:

-• Permission in your AWS account to create or update an S3 bucket, IAM policy, and IAM role
+• Permission in your AWS account to create or update an S3 bucket, IAM policy, and IAM role, and IAM user

 • Organization admin access in Humm